-An ICT officer (internal/external?) and an independent DPO officer have been assigned, and their roles and responsibilities do not coincide.
-The DPO officer cannot be the same as the IT and or ICT officer.
-The audit plan has been approved by the management body and the first internal ICT audit will have to be concluded by 31/06/2024.
+An external ICT officer and an internal independent DPO officer have been assigned, and their roles and responsibilities do not coincide.
+The DPO officer cannot be the same as the IT and or ICT officer, therefore the role has been assigned to the compliance officer for now.
+The next internal ICT audit will be part of the overall annual internal audit report and must be concluded by April 30, 2025.